 The size of the blocks was determined by the dimensions of the double-crown Albion press I had bought for five pounds from a printer in Norwich.
 Six copies were produced originally, one of which was mounted and hung in St Stephen’s church hall in Norwich and is now in a house in Aldeburgh, Suffolk.
 Another was pasted on the walls of a flat in Chicago.
 The verses around the edge and across the bottom are from the Book of Psalms which are still recited when a church is

 The age of the lino − nearly 60 years − has resulted in minor damage in some places.
 For most of their life the blocks were stored unprotected behind drawing boards and filing cabinets, in plan chests, cardboard boxes and cupboards and, for a time, in a shed.
 No attempt has been made to replace inconsequential losses, or to disguise scratches.
 These are the patina of age.

-The linocut has been printed in two sizes on single sheets in limited editions by the Curwen Press.
-The first is full size − 6ft by 3ft 10ins (1.84m by 1.17m) plus border − price £550 excluding packing, carriage and insurance.
+The linocut has been printed in two sizes on single sheets in limited editions by the Curwen Press, available to order.
+The first is full size − 6ft by 3ft 10ins (1.84m by 1.17m) plus border − price £950 excluding packing, carriage and insurance.

 The second is roughly two-thirds size − 4ft by 2ft 7ins (1.27m by 0.80m) plus border, available to order − price £850 excluding packing, carriage and insurance.